vamandeshmukh/deloitte-ng-app-6-mar-2024/README.md

 share data between component and template

 1. interpolation -  {{}}
+share data from component to template

+2. Property binding []
-send data from component to template
+share data from component to template

 # DeloitteNgApp